 Omishoomis-asiniig gizhaabikiziwag, gizhaabate, maamawi wiigigiiwemin. ‘‘The grandfather stones are red hot, the temperature rises, and together we go back to the beginning." - The principle of the Sweat Lodge ceremony.

 Madoodoowasiniig (the stones of a sweat lodge) play a central role in our madoodison ceremony.
 The spirits are awakened in the stones by heating them in a sacred fire until red-hot.
-The water and sacred herbs that are poured on the grandfather stones and the steam that is caused by this ritual act are meant to purify those who enter the semi-underground structure, allowing each of the participants to ‘‘go back to the beginning" and to emerge reborn (see the below image, an acrylic on canvas by the late Anishinaabe painter Randy Trudeau).
+The water and sacred herbs that are poured on the grandfather stones and the steam that is caused by this ritual act are meant to purify those who enter the semi-underground structure, allowing each of the participants to ‘‘go back to the beginning" and to emerge reborn (see the below image, a painting by the author, titled: The Sweat Lodge, Doorway to Our Origin).

 One could say, therefore, that the ring does not just symbolize ᐊᓯᓐ asiniig, or rocks – or sweat lodge stones; in a way, the design of the stones with openings in them are what my Anishinaabe ancestors called gikinoo'amaagewaabikoog (orkinomagewapkong): “rocks that teach.”
 Much Anishinaabe history and philosophy has been related through the teaching rocks as they tell of stories of great deeds and feats and provide spiritual assistance to medicine people and youngsters who come there to pray and to have visions.
 They can be found by the thousands, more often than not in remote places – hidden deeply in the woods and near the big lakes and inland lakes that dot our homelands --, and often only accessible by canoe.
 The deep crevices that in many of these places conceal these teaching rocks are believed to lead to the spirit world.